knocklabs/inbox-example-app/README.md

 ### Handling Comment Replies

-The application provides a feature for users to reply to issues directly from the inbox interface.
-This functionality demonstrates how you can integrate Knock notifications with your existing systems.
+The application provides a feature for users to reply to issues directly from the inbox.
+This functionality shows how you can integrate Knock notifications with your existing systems.
 Here's how it works:

 1. Comment Form:
    In the `MessageDisplay` component, there's a form at the bottom for users to submit comments: